pubnub/workshop-raspberrypi/projects-python/motion-led/README.md

 ### The code

 We want to switch on the LED when motion is detected, but switch off when there is nothing moving.
-For this we need to monitor the pin receiving the output from the sensor, and see if its **RISING** or **FALLING**.
-GPIO.BOTH lets you detect edges in either changing direction(rising or falling).
+For this we need to monitor the pin receiving the output from the sensor, and see if its **RISING**.
+GPIO.RISING lets you detect this change.
+The hardware circuit associated with the Pi and the LED will ensure that it switches on only motion is detected, but not otherwise.

-`GPIO.add_event_detect(PIR_PIN, GPIO.BOTH, callback=MOTION)`
+`GPIO.add_event_detect(PIR_PIN, GPIO.RISING, callback=MOTION)`

 Once in the callback function, we actually check if it RISING in which case we switch on the LED.
 And if its FALLING, we switch it off.